theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - The `Touching __?` block uses simpler box collision, which may lead to projects working incorrectly.
 - The `Stop 'All'` block brings you back to the project menu.

+### Special Custom Blocks

+Like TurboWarp we have special custom blocks that only work on SE!
+You can find a project containing and explaining them here: https://scratchbox.grady.link/project/K26OtTN2WDJ9

 ## Limitations

 As this is in a very work in progress state, you will encounter many bugs, crashes, and things that will just not work.